chrischristakis/Marching-Cubes/README.md

   1) VBOs have a finite size; better to split data than to compound it in one massive buffer.
   2) You cant make calls to OpenGL in two threads at once, you'd have to switch contexts.
 Just keep it in one thread, and do data processing in another.
   3) Use lock_guard wrapping a mutex to make it exception safe
+  4) In the phong model, you must remove translation aspec of normal vector, and do not apply the view matrix to the light direction.
-  4) Should safely close resources.
+  5) Should safely close resources.
 If you termiante the program while its running, youll notice an exception.
 THis is because I try to end the thread as a mutex is locked, so some cleanup would be nice.